dtudk/pythonsupport-page/docs/install/windows/manual.rst

 .. card::

     #.
-        Go to to `this website  <https://docs.anaconda.com/miniconda/index.html#latest-miniconda-installer-links>`__.
+        Go to `this website  <https://docs.anaconda.com/miniconda/index.html#latest-miniconda-installer-links>`__.

     #.
-        Under the title *Latest Miniconda installer links*, you will see different installers where you have to download the ``Miniconda3 Windows 64-bit``, as shown below.
+        Under the title *Latest Miniconda installer links*, you will see different installers where you must download the ``Miniconda3 Windows 64-bit``, as shown below.

         .. image:: /images/install/windows-fully-manual-miniconda.png
             :width: 400